SNMP configuration examples

 /snmp

-set contact="<NAME>" enabled=yes engine-id=<ENGINE ID> location="<LOCALTION>"
+set contact="<NAME>" enabled=yes engine-id=<ENGINE ID> location="<LOCATION>"

-- About the snmp community commands:
+- The snmp community commands:

-- About the snmp command:
+- The snmp command:

 CLI SNMP v3 Configuration for authPriv